LayanJethwa/scansion/README.md

 After creating the algorithm and UI, I refactored the entire rendering algorithm to run smoother on lower-end devices, and allow for a *show all* button without sacrificing performance.

+The website was previously created with PyGame and hosted on GitHub Pages using WASM, which ran very slowly, and took a while to load.
+I have now ported it manually to a web app, using a Python Flask backend and HTML/CSS/JS frontend.

 ## Acknowledgements